What is schistosomiasis?

 - Almost all people who receive treatment for schistosomiasis will get better.

-- The parasites can be killed at any time after they become adult worms (usually six weeks after infection), including in patients with chronic infection.
+- Praziquantel can kill the parasites at any time after they become adult worms (usually six weeks after infection), including in patients with chronic infection.
 However, it is not effective at clearing infection if the parasite is still immature.

-- Mass treatment of entire communities is not considered cost-effective unless there is evidence that at least 75 per cent of the population is infected.
+- Mass treatment of entire communities is not considered cost-effective unless there is evidence that at least 75% of the population is infected.